Dumbo the Flying Elephant: Disneyland

 The original design of the attraction had 10 ride vehicles which were intended to represent not the "one and only" Dumbo, but the alcohol-induced "pink elephants" scene from the film.
 The installation at Disneyland was manufactured by Arrow Development.

 The ride was scheduled to be one of Disneyland's opening-day attractions, but instead opened a month after the park's grand opening, due to flawed prototypes.
 For the first two years, the hub of the original Dumbo ride lacked the ball with the Timothy Mouse figure.
 Also, the original Dumbos has hinged ears that were supposed to flap, but failed, due to a number of mechanical problems.
 (Contrary to this, an original Dumbo vehicle with functioning flapping ears was featured in a scene during the first-season opening song to Wednesday's "Anything Can Happen Day" of the original Mickey Mouse Club series.)
 So, the ears remained stationary until sometime between 1963 and 1964, when new Dumbos were given casts with no hinges for movement.
 The new vehicles also featured eyes with big black pupils instead of small black pupils with blue irises.
 This lasted until 1998, when it was switched back to the former blue-iris design.

-During his 1957 visit to Disneyland, former United States President Harry S. Truman politely declined a ride on Dumbo the Flying Elephant, due to the elephant being a Republican symbol.
+During his 1957 visit to Disneyland, former United States President Harry S. Truman declined a ride on Dumbo the Flying Elephant, due to the elephant being a Republican symbol.

 During the 1970s, the attraction was planned to be expanded and renamed "Dumbo's Circusland" and was displayed in "Disneyland Presents a Preview of Coming Attractions", but was cancelled.
 The attraction was given another update around April 1978, with the ride's center having a slight redesign, and the color of the elephants' clothing changing to a matching pale 3-color palette.